-Figure 10: Simulation study II on a T-junction shaped surface with the same ground truth as simulation study I (Figure 9).
-60 independent functional measurements on the T-junction were simulated as $|N(0, 0.5^2)|$ at each mesh vertex.
-Value 1 was added to the black regions in 30 of the measurements, which served as group 2, while the remaining 30 measurements are taken as group 1.
+Figure 10: Simulation study II on a T-junction shaped surface where the ground truth is the same as the simulation study I (Figure 9).
+60 independent functional measurements on the T-junction were simulated as $|N(0, 0.5^2)|$ at each mesh vertices.
+Value 1 was added to the black regions in 30 of measurements which served as group 2 while the remaining 30 measurements are taken as group 1.
 Due to large SNR, the group means show visible group separations.
 All the methods detected the signal regions; however, the heat kernel smoothing and diffusion smoothing techniques were more sensitive at large SNR.